 The Members of Sadie Means's Church Talk Back in Meeting.
-CULUMBIA, S. C .- The services in the Second Presbyterian Church Sunday terminated in a row.
+COLUMBIA, S. C .- The services in the

+Second Presbyterian Church Sunday terminated in a row.
 This is the church from which Miss Sadie Means, the telephone girl, was expelled for working on Sunday.
 At Clinton last Friday the synod reversed the action of this church and ordered the young women's name restored to the roll.
-During the absence of Pastor Blackburn the Rev. Dr. Law, formerly of St. Louis, occupied the pul-pit.
+During the absence of Pastor Blackburn the Rev. Dr. Law, formerly of St. Louis, occupied the pulpit.
 After preaching Dr. Law made a statement to the congregation in which he said he had only last night ascertained that the members of this church were violating the Sabbath openly and that the session acquiesced in it.
-He istimated that had he known this

-"Stop right there.
-That is not true Don't you go any farther. !This church knows its business, and you are not statng facts."
+He istimated that had he known this sooner he would have refused the invitation to Luber jumped up, and with dateuder arms, shot this at the minister: "Stop right there.
+That is not true.
+Don't you go any farther.
+This church knows its business, and you are not stating facts."